tchamianest/Mybrand-portfolio/README.md

 ### Q1: How do I download the files?

 If you're new to GitHub and just want to download the entire code, click the green button that says "Code," then select the "Download ZIP" option.
-If you can't see the button (on mobile), use [this link]((https://github.com/tchamianest/Mybrand-portfolio)) instead.
+If you can't see the button (on mobile), use [this link]<https://github.com/tchamianest/Mybrand-portfolio>instead.

 ## Codecov Statistics Link